AI Chatbots for Websites – Oops! 7 Mistakes to Avoid

 If your chatbot is idle most of the time, doesn’t help with conversions, keeps providing the wrong answers, or becomes the frequent subject of Facebook posts and tweets because it provides inappropriate responses that offend your customers, maybe a chatbot isn’t right for you.
 It’s your call, but keep in mind that there are multiple channels for customer service out there.

-Mistake #7: Believing the hype – free chatbot for websites and other third-party promises
+#7) Believing the hype – free chatbot promises and other third-party gimmicks

 Some B2B brands promise a super-easy drag and drop chatbot builder.
-Others offer a free trial.
+Others offer a free trial as their subscription or sign-up proposal.

 In fact, one chatbot builder’s online advertising currently claims their bots can field up to 80% of your customer inquiries on a typical WordPress or Shopify site.
 For the record, we are extremely skeptical about this.
 There is no way to verify what the queries were and how many customers left after a frustrating experience with the bot.

 Most of your customers have bigger questions.
-You might think a bot is answering the customer, but have you thought about the experience it is delivering?
+You might think a bot is a good resource and answering the customer, but have you thought about the experience it is delivering?

 Chatbot software development should consider uses beyond just fielding consumer inquiries.
 Chatbots can be leveraged to increase lead generation, drive visits to a landing page, augment your mobile app, or complement your marketing strategies.